shinyscorpion/wobserver/README.md

   forward "/wobserver", to: Wobserver.Web.Router
 ```

-Add the following option to you `:cowboy` child_spec to enable use of the `:wobserver` websocket:
+Add the following option to the `:cowboy` child_spec to enable use of the `:wobserver` websocket:
 ```elixir
 dispatch: [
     {:_, [